-All hospitals in Queensland that employ or train prevocational doctors must be accredited against the Prevocational Medical Accreditation Queensland Accreditation Standards prior to commencement of junior doctors in those programs or placements.
-By meeting these standards health services demonstrate that they provide a safe and effective education and training program for prevocational doctors.
+All hospitals in Queensland that employ or train medical interns must be accredited against the Prevocational Medical Accreditation Queensland Accreditation Standards prior to commencement of intern doctors in those programs or placements.
+By meeting these standards health services demonstrate that they provide a safe and effective education and training program for medical interns.
 Prevocational Medical Accreditation Queensland will analyse evidence to determine the extent to which health services met these standards.

-1: The context in which prevocational medical training is delivered
+1: The context in which medical intern training is delivered